twanariens/clerk-woocommerce/readme.txt

    - Fixed the JS calls for the new Clerk JS V2
    - Added styling to make it look good by default
    - Fixed the placement of the "no results div" to show in the correct place
+   - Added Javascript to sort the search filter attributes alphabetically (with exception of the price)

 = 3.5.3 - 2021-03-19 =
 * Fixed Collect Basket issue for some edge cases.